-These outcomes tie productivity to the level of manpower development and are in with the tandem IIN millennium development goals and the principles of the Nigerian National Economic Empowerment Development Strategy (NEEDS) of eradicating poverty. raise the level of development of the human society at large (van de Sand, 2005) and NEEDS document (2004) as well as the view of (Knoll, 2006) that is essential to development is lifelong education.
+These outcomes tie productivity to the level of manpower development and are in tandem with the UN millennium development goals and the principles of the Nigerian National Economic Empowerment Development Strategy (NEEDS) of eradicating poverty.
+These raise the level of development of the human society at large (van de Sand, 2005) and NEEDS document (2004) as well as the view of (Knoll, 2006) that is essential to development is lifelong education.